zobisco/LTU-Reboot-Digital-Coding/module-2/INSTRUCTIONS.md

 2. Inside the index.html you will notice the doctype, html, head, title and body tags

-3. Change the information between the title tags to read Google Home Page Clone
+3. Change the information between the title tags to read "Google Home Page Clone"

 ## Google Home Page Clone - Part 2